 “Lesbians,” I whispered, trying not to bring more attention to myself.

 “Lebanese?”
 He shouted, looking around.
-“They don’t Lebanese.”
+“They don’t look Lebanese.”

 I leaned passed my mother and looked him straight in the eye, running a finger across my throat to gesture the death I would impose on him for embarrassing me, and then slowly mouthed the word, “Lesbians.”